 Key Features

-- Feedback-to-Feature Workflow: Manage opportunities with statuses like "Planned" or "In Progress" and sync with Jira or product tools.
+- Feedback-to-Feature Workflow: Manage opportunities with statuses like "Planned" or "In Progress" and sync with Jira or product tools

-- Feedback Centralization: Integrates with CRMs, helpdesks, review sites, and community tools for a 360-degree feedback stream.
+- Feedback Centralization: Integrates with CRMs, helpdesks, review sites, and community tools for a 360-degree feedback stream

 Birdie Pros

-- Translates feedback directly into roadmap actions with priority scores
+- Translates feedback directly into roadmap actions with priority scores tied to revenue metrics

-- Tracks post-launch results to measure real product impact
+- Tracks post-launch results to measure real product impact on user satisfaction

 Birdie Cons